serengil/neural-networks-py/README.md

 # neural-networks-py
-This project includes core neural networks implementation with python (3.5)
+This project includes core neural networks implementation with python (3.5).
+Also, no deep learning framework is consumed such as TensorFlow or Theano.

 Run NN.py in the root directory.